About UCI

 Office of Equal Opportunity and Diversity

 OEOD is located in 103 Multipurpose Science and Technology Building; telephone 949-824-5594; email: oeod@uci.edu; or visit the Office of Equal Opportunity and Diversity website.
+To request a training or make a report, individuals can use the reporting form on OEOD's website or call or email the office.
+Meetings with OEOD are by appointment and can take place on Zoom or in person.

 Office of the Ombuds

 The Office of the Ombuds does not replace or substitute any formal grievance, investigative, or appeals processes made available by the University.
-The office also does not have the authority to make decisions or decide policy.
-However, at its discretion, the office can elevate legitimate matters or concerns to decision-makers, and/or make recommendations regarding policy review and change.
+The Office of the Ombuds does not serve as an office of notice or record for the University, nor does it maintain or keep records.
+When appropriate, the office can make recommendations regarding policy review and change.

-In addition, the Office of the Ombuds conducts the UCI Basic Mediation Training Program annually.
+Additionally, the Office of the Ombuds conducts the UCI Basic Mediation Training Program annually.
 The program equips members of the campus and medical center with skills and tools to resolve or effectively manage conflict.

 The Office of the Ombuds is located in the Multipurpose Science and Technology Building, Suite 205.
 To make an appointment to speak with one of the Ombuds, or for more information about the office, please call 949-824-7256, or visit ombuds.uci.edu